wahaj4311/status-tree-visualizer/README.md

-# Microservice Status Cube Demo
+# Microservice Status Tree Visualizer

-This project demonstrates a simple microservice architecture with a live 3D cube visualization for monitoring service status.
+This project demonstrates a simple microservice architecture with a live tree visualization for monitoring service status.
 It's intended as a visual demo, potentially for DevOps presentations.

 ## Architecture